-- Before leaving the scene of the accident, collect the contact and insurance information for everyone involved, including witnesses to the incident.
+- Before leaving the scene of the accident, collect the contact and insurance information for everyone involved, including witnesses to the auto accident.

 It’s important not to talk about the accident with anyone other than police, medical providers, and your lawyer.
 Giving a statement to your insurance provider or any other party’s insurance carrier before consulting a lawyer could greatly damage your case.

 If you have been injured in a car accident in any way and you are not the party at fault, you have a case.
-You don’t even have to be the driver of the vehicle in question.
 Here are a few questions that can help you make this determination for yourself: